16 to 19 Bursary Fund

 • All bursary awards will be directly linked to attendance, behaviour and commitment to studies.

-• Any bursary payments will be paid directly into the eligible student’s bank account, on a half-termly basis.
+• Any bursary payments will be paid directly into the eligible student’s bank account, on a monthly basis - receipts will be required as evidence of spend.

 Apply for the Bursary